Tree & Root Areas – Non-Invasive, Displacement Piling System

 Ground Sun designed, supplied and installed in excess of 50 piles for the new structures in this Horatio’s Garden project at Stanmore Orthopaedic Hospital.

 Horatio’s Garden is a national charity creating and nurturing beautiful gardens in NHS spinal injury centres.
 The gardens provide a fully accessible space enabling spinal cord injury patients to spend time surrounded by natural elements.

-The garden is surrounded by protected trees in a root protection zone so the AB Chance helical screw piles system was ideal as it is a non-invasive, displacement piling system with no damage to tree roots.
-The geology is London Clay which is well known for its high plasticity which can make it susceptible to moisture movement – swelling or contraction – leading to heave or subsidence.
-Traditional trench foundations would therefore be difficult to build on as would be susceptible to movement.
+The garden is surrounded by protected trees in a root protection zone.
+The AB Chance helical screw piles system was ideal as it is a non-invasive, displacement piling system with no damage to tree roots.
+The geology is London Clay which is well known for its high plasticity.
+This can make it susceptible to moisture movement, swelling or contraction, leading to heave or subsidence.
+Traditional trench foundations would therefore be difficult to build on as it would be susceptible to movement.

 The piles were installed over a 4 day period using a 5 tonne excavator.
 No piling mats were required and no excavation spoil to remove.

 Up to 400kN ultimate capacity loads were required.
 A combination of SS5 and SS150 AB Chance helical piles were used.

 A 160mm sulphate resistant C30 grout column provided additional protection for the pile and meant the screw piles were friction piles as well as end-bearing.